-As a contributing editor at Documentary magazine, he interviewed Werner Herzog, Errol Morris, Les Blank, HBO executives, and other esteemed filmmakers, writing about their films and careers as well as subjects such as the emerging role of the writer in documentary filmmaking.
+As a contributing editor at Documentary magazine, Segrest interviewed Werner Herzog, Errol Morris, Les Blank, HBO executives, and other filmmakers, writing about their work as well as subjects such as the emerging role of the writer in documentary filmmaking.

-As a co-founder and principal consultant at Cinelixir, Segrest has worked with a variety of independent filmmakers at all stages of the process.
-Independently, he has worked with Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.
+As a consultant, Segrest has worked with a wide variety of filmmakers at all stages of the process, in addition to work with Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.

-As the editor and digital media manager at the development studio of the television network Comedy Central, Segrest worked on shows with top comedians including Sarah Silverman, Donald Glover, Marc Maron, W. Kamau Bell, Russell Brand, Ice Cube, Dr. Katz, and The Lonely Island.
+As the editor at the development studio of Comedy Central, Segrest worked on live shows, pilots, and online content for Sarah Silverman, Donald Glover, Marc Maron, W. Kamau Bell, Russell Brand, Ice Cube, Maria Bamford, Dr. Katz, and The Lonely Island.

-In early adventures, Segrest was a school builder in rural Kenya, executive director of a midwestern arthouse cinema, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.
+In early adventures, he was executive director of a midwestern arthouse cinema, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.